Lockheed Martin F-22 Raptor: Full-scale development

-Because the F-22 had been designed to defeat contemporary and projected Soviet fighters, the end of the Cold War and the dissolution of the Soviet Union in 1991 had major impacts on program funding; the DoD reduced its urgency for new weapon systems and the following years would see successive reductions in its budget.
-This resulted in the F-22's EMD being rescheduled and lengthened multiple times.
+Because the F-22 had been designed to defeat contemporary and projected Soviet fighters, the end of the Cold War and the dissolution of the Soviet Union in 1991 had major impacts on program funding; the DoD reduced its urgency for new weapon systems, and the following years would see successive reductions in its budget.
+This resulted in the F-22's EMD being "rephased", or rescheduled and extended, multiple times.
 Furthermore, the aircraft's sophistication and numerous technological innovations required extensive testing, which exacerbated the cost overruns and delays, especially from mission avionics.
 Some capabilities were also deferred to post-service upgrades, reducing the upfront cost but increasing total program cost.
 The program transitioned to full-rate production in March 2005 and completed EMD that December, after which the test force had flown 3,496 sorties for over 7,600 flight hours.
 As the F-22 was designed for upgrades throughout its lifecycle, the 411th FLTS and 422nd TES continued the DT/OT&E and tactics development of these upgrades.
 Derivatives such as the X-44 thrust vectoring research aircraft and the FB-22 medium-range regional bomber were proposed in the late 1990s and early 2000s, although these were eventually abandoned.
 In 2006, the F-22 development team won the Collier Trophy, American aviation's most prestigious award.
 Due to the aircraft's sophisticated capabilities, contractors have been targeted by cyberattacks and technology theft.